What is a Safety and Security Declaration?

 This bit is important so read carefully!

 According to the Union Customs Code, the ‘Carrier’ is responsible for submitting the Safety and Security Declaration.
 In RoRo (ferry) shipping for driver accompanied vehicles, this is the haulier.
 For unaccompanied trailers this is the ferry operator, BUT many ferry operators have passed this task back to their haulier customers.
-This means that hauliers need to submit SSDs into the EU or Northern Ireland Import Control System (ICS) from the 1st January 2021.

 Each EU member state and Northern Ireland all have their own slightly different ICS system.